-A written agreement stating the copyright in the work is to be jointly owned may show that each author of a joint work intended that [his] [or] [her] contribution be merged into inseparable or interdependent parts of a unitary whole.
+A written agreement stating the copyright in the work is to be jointly owned may show that each author of a joint work intended that [his] [her] [other pronoun] contribution be merged into inseparable or interdependent parts of a unitary whole.

 In contributing material to the joint work that could have been independently copyrighted, each author’s contribution should be entitled to copyright protection without the contributions by the other author[s].